WebPT Virtual Visits

-- For video instructions on joining a meeting and establishing audio defaults, click here.
+- For video instructions on joining a meeting, click here.

 Zoom Security Information

 You may have heard about instances of people entering into a video session uninvited, like in this FBI warning article.
 Instances of this occurring appear to be from Zoom or the free version of Zoom (whereas we are using the Zoom for Healthcare product).
 Like it’s stated in the article, using the included security features could have prevented uninvited guests from showing up in a meeting, such as adding a password.
 Zoom for Healthcare uses additional security features and meets HIPAA and PIPEDA/PHIPA compliance with 256-bit AES encryption.
 The security features are embedded within Virtual Visits making it easy for you and your patient to enter the virtual room—not uninvited guests.